 Statutory targets limiting annual emissions of each pollutant at the UK level are stated in the National Emission Ceilings Directive Regulations 2018.

-Source: The data on air pollutant emissions is published in an annual report Air Pollutant Inventories for England, Scotland, Wales, and Northern Ireland.
-Please note that the most recent report, published in October 2023, provided data for 2005 to 2021.
-The data for 1990 to 2004 is taken from a previous report published in October 2020.
+Source: Air Pollutant Inventories for England, Scotland, Wales, and Northern Ireland.
+Please note that the most recent report, published in October 2024, provided data for 2005 to 2022.

 Update Frequency: Annual.